Meet my two friends,

 As expected, the results are not the same, not bad necessarily, just different.

 At first glance, they seem similar and it might seem there is equality in the amount of life attached to them, but no, that is not usually the case.

 Consider when they were first in form, ‘man’ still thought life was according to G-d’s (as in Nature) plan of sorts; mortals had to align with his wishes.
 Life was experienced as “pasts” and lessons.
 People focused on maintaining what they had and honed skills for that spawning and breeding.

-Then, our words were written to preserve the form that G-d seemed to have for us, and scripts were written, from right to left – creating a spiral that envelopes the heart after breathing (the lung is in between);
+Then, words were written to preserve the form that G-d seemed to have for us, and scripts were written, from right to left – creating a spiral that envelopes the heart after breathing (the lung’s are between);

 Then “witnessing” happened- and we learned to avoid mistakes made by others.
 So even if our heart wanted something, we might say ‘no’ to it…because, we ‘had’ to or at least that was our feeling at the time.
 We make difficult choices when a thing isn’t healthy – but also miss opportunity for integrity – meaning when both heart and mind are in correct alignment with our highest sense of self, who by preference I prefer to call G-d.

 By adjusting ourselves to conditions, hiding personal strengths; in that our brains flipped the mirrors to write ‘backwards’ – and now from left to right.

 Tzadi is shaped thusly – צ like a “y” on bent knees.
 His head is a Vau, ו , but connected to those beneath and around him – his shins are at-one-ment with the ground (and those around him).
 He reaches his arms and head out, just like Aleph; but doesn’t necessarily share his inner Yod י,